 Whether it’s because change has been forced on you by circumstances, or a new opportunity opens up to you, the way ahead can be unclear.

 If you want to learn a bit more about me, here’s a little about my story of how I came to become a coach.

 What should you expect from a Coach?

-I met with a creative coach to focus on my transition into a new role.
+Early on in my career, I met with a creative coach to focus on my transition into a new role.
 I was moving up to Producer, a role I had all but taken in a previous role, but now I needed to really take the helm of a production.
 The sessions I had with that coach were disappointing.
 I felt no progress, no recognition of my goals, no ANSWERS.
-On reflection was largely because the coach didn’t explain the coaching process and what to expect.
+On reflection it was largely because the coach didn’t explain the coaching process and what to expect.

 If they had given me a better understanding of how coaching works, I would have gotten far more out of it.

 I came back to coaching about five years later, by which time I had set up my own London video production and animation studio.
 The experience was very different.
 I had an older ear and the coach was far better at guiding me through.
 They helped: